 Consideration of Pet Health and Lifestyle Factors

-Suitable strategies to control parasites depend on various factors that include:
+Suitable strategies to manage parasites depend on various factors that include:

 - The parasites present